Stationary black diholes: Conclusions

 \section{Conclusions}

-In our paper we succeeded in elaborating a physically consistent 4-parameter model for stationary diholes which generalizes the known dihole electrostatic solution earlier obtained by Emparan and Teo.
-The model is comprised of two identical (up to the sign of charges) counter-rotating KN black holes supported from falling onto each other by a massless strut, and its finding and correct mathematical description has turned out more sophisticated than in the case of counter-rotating equally charged KN black holes represented by the BM solution because the knowledge of a more general 5-parameter EMR solution was needed for getting rid of the specific individual magnetic charges initially present in the dihole components.
+In our paper we succeeded in elaborating a physically consistent 4-parameter model for stationary diholes whose exceptionality consists in the fact that it is the {\it only} 4-parameter member of the 5-parameter EMR class not containing magnetic charges (whereas, on the other side, there is an infinite number of 4-parameter specializations of the latter class with individual magnetic charges of the constituents).
+This model, generalizing the known dihole electrostatic solution earlier obtained by Emparan and Teo, is comprised of two identical (up to the sign of charges) counter-rotating KN black holes supported from falling onto each other by a massless strut.
+Curiously, its finding and correct mathematical description has turned out to be a more sophisticated task than in the case of counter-rotating equally charged KN black holes represented by the BM solution because the knowledge of a more general 5-parameter EMR solution was needed for getting rid of the specific individual magnetic charges initially present in the dihole components.
 The solution's physical representation was advantageous for a direct check that the binary configuration it describes really saturates the Gabach-Clement inequality for interacting black holes.